 What is Bonus Depreciation?

-Bonus depreciation also known as additional first year depreciation deduction is an incentive that is taken by the government to help the newly formed businesses by giving them a larger deduction on their capital expenditure for the business in the first year, however, there are many conditions that an organization is bound to follow to get themselves eligible for same.
+Bonus depreciation is also known as an additional first-year depreciation deduction, which is an incentive provided by the government to help the newly formed businesses.
+It allows firms a larger deduction on their capital expenditure in the first year of their acquisition.

 - It is a kind of first-year depreciation given to a qualified asset.
-The subsequent year depreciation is also provided after the first year of inception of the business, including the bonus depreciation.
+The subsequent year depreciation is also provided after the first year.

-- The assets are required to fulfill the conditions to qualify the depreciation at the beginning of the year.
-In this type of technique, the businessmen get encouragement to start a new business and give his contribution to society.
+- The assets are required to fulfil certain conditions to qualify for the depreciation at the beginning of the year.
+In this type of technique, the businessmen get encouragement to start a new business and contribute to society.
 Although this method of claiming is optional, there is no hard and fast rule that all the businessmen will have to opt for the same.

-- On the contrary, if anyone wants to opt for the additional first-year depreciation deduction, then the asset of the business has to pass all the checklist of the qualified asset to claim the bonus depreciation.
-Since it is a special type of depreciation is not the same as the subsequent year’s depreciation.
+- On the contrary, another rule for availing bonus depreciation is that if anyone wants to opt for the additional first-year depreciation deduction, the business’s asset has to pass all the checklist.
+Since it is a special type of depreciation, it is not the same as the subsequent year’s depreciation.

 How Does it Work?